Screen#

 brain.screen.print("VEX")

-A screenshot of the V5 Brain showing the text "VEX" in larger font than the default.
+A screenshot of the V5 Brain screen reads VEX in white in the upper left corner, in larger font than the default.

 set_pen_width#